EvanTimms/CodeStatsWebApp/README.md

 - Displaying and fetching user data from databases.
 - Displaying all user on the site

+Part 4:
+- Feed integration(non signed in users can real other peoples resumes)

 * Data displayed using pyGal